Our Story

 2018

-House of Welcome launched a catering social enterprise House of Welcome Catering (HW Catering), empowering people seeking asylum with hospitality work experience from a borrowed kitchen in Granville Community Centre.
+House of Welcome launched its catering social enterprise, House of Welcome Catering (HW Catering), empowering people seeking asylum with hospitality work experience.
+The program began in a borrowed kitchen at Granville Community Centre.

 2021